 |Market Value||US$56 billion||US$132 billion|

 |Top 5 Companies Hiring||Google, Facebook, Amazon, Oracle, & Netflix|| Google, Facebook, Amazon, Oracle, & Netflix |

 What is Data Science?

 Before understanding Machine Learning in this ‘Machine Learning Engineer vs Data Scientist’ blog, we will go through an introduction to Data Science and the skills required to become a Data Scientist.
 Putting it in a simple way, Data Science is the study of data.
 It involves the visualization and analysis of data collected from multiple sources.
 These visualizations help in gaining useful insights from the data.
-If you want to learn Data Science and Machine Learning together then you can sign up for Data Science Architect Master’s Course.
+If you want to learn Data Science and Machine Learning together then you can sign up for the Masters in Data Science.

 Data Science uses the data for competitive analysis and knowing the current market trends.
 Also, it helps us look into the patterns and trends in the dataset, thereby identifying the scope for improvements in business processes.
 This, in turn, helps in boosting revenue generation.